Phoxocampus tetrophthalmus

-Phoxocampus tetrophthalmus, also known as the trunk-barred pipefish is a species of marine fish belonging to the family Syngnathidae.
+Phoxocampus tetrophthalmus, the trunk-barred pipefish, is a species of marine fish belonging to the family Syngnathidae.
 This species can be found in reefs and tide pools of the Indo-Pacific specifically Indonesia, the Philippines, and Guam.
 They have also been observed in the Andaman, Cocos-Keeling, and Ryukyu islands.
 Their diet likely consists of small crustaceans Reproduction occurs through ovoviviparity in which the males brood eggs before giving live birth.